-HCBS Rule requirement Compliance status Each person at the setting has a written lease or residency agreement in place providing protections to address eviction processes and appeals.
-Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit The setting provided a lease agreement as documentation through the provider attestation process.
-A person living in the setting who was interviewed also confirmed that she signed a lease agreement in choosing to live in the setting.
+HCBS Rule requirement Compliance status (Please select) Each person at the setting has a written lease or residency agreement in place providing protections to address eviction processes and appeals.
+Compliant ⊠Compliant documentation submitted with attestation ⊠ Observation made during on-site visit The setting provided a lease agreement as documentation through the provider-attestation process.
+A person living in the setting who was interviewed also confirmed that she signed a lease agreement.
 Each person at the setting has privacy in his/her sleeping or living unit including a lockable door.
 Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit Locks were observed on all unit doors in the setting.
-A person living in the setting who was interviewed confirmed that she has a lock on her unit door.
-However, she generally leave the door open, because she finds she connects with other more that way - which she enjoys.
+A person living in the setting who was interviewed confirmed that she has a lock on her unit door and that her privacy is respected.
 The setting facilitates that a person, who shares a bedroom, is with a roommate of their choice.
-Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit People living in this setting don't share rooms unless with a spouse, partner or other person of their choice.
-A person living in the setting initially shared her unit with her husband, until he passed away.
-The setting provides people with the freedom to furnish and decorate their bedroom and living unit within the lease or residency agreement.
-Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit The lease allows people in the setting to decorate and personalize their living units.
-Living units were observed during the site visit and were decorated as people desired.
-A person living in the setting said she as everything she needs in her unit, and that it feels like her home now.
+Compliant ⊠Compliant documentation submitted with attestation ⊠Observation made during on-site visit People do not share rooms unless they share a room with a spouse, partner or other person of their choice.
+A person living in the setting initially shared her unit with her husband, but does not share her unit at this time.